leotiger/wordpress-enhancements/README.md

 - increase flexibility
 - fix issues found in the current WordPress version

-Here's the css part as an example not included within the code, sorry, would have been better to load it with the mu-plugin code:
+Here's the css part as an example not included within the code, sorry, would have been better to load it with the mu-plugin code but this is more of a brainstorming repository:

 ```
 /* Caltalaia custom language switcher for MSLS */